gbunce-studygroup/Global_website_framework/README.md

-# Global_website_framework
+# University_website_framework
 Frontend framework for creating SG websites<br />
 <br />
-How to use the Global Website Framework:<br />
+How to use the University Website Framework:<br />
 <br />
-The Global Website Framework is a frond-end framework that uses Grunt to compile SCSS & JS and to run .liquid files.<br />
+The University Website Framework is a frond-end framework that uses Grunt to compile SCSS & JS and to run .liquid files.<br />
 <br />
 Folder structure:<br />
 There are a number of node modules that are required for the framework to run, these are all located in the ‘node_modules’ folder.<br />
 <br />
-Any project that uses the Global Website Framework will only run if the ‘node_modules’ folder is located at the parent root.
-This is so that multiple projects can use the same node modules avoid them having to be replicated for every instance of the Global Website Framework.<br />
+Any project that uses the University Website Framework will only run if the ‘node_modules’ folder is located at the parent root.
+This is so that multiple projects can use the same node modules avoid them having to be replicated for every instance of the University Website Framework.<br />
 <br />
 Example of local folder structure:<br />
 	Websites<br />
-	|-- Global_website_framework<br />
+	|-- University_website_framework<br />
 	|-- node_modules<br />

 Node modules that need to be installed to run the framework:<br />